MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 - An Azure Active Directory Application is registered within the M365 tenant.
 - An app manifest is submitted to the Developer Portal for Teams.
 - An API is run locally using Azure Functions Core Tools to support your app.
-- [ngrok](https://ngrok.io) is installed and used to provide a tunnel between Teams and your message extension.
+- [ngrok](https://ngrok.io) is installed and used to provide a tunnel between Teams and your messaging extension.

 To build and run your app locally: